taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

-Min goes to see Asoka and tries to stir Asoka out of their depression by telling Asoka that moping only dishonours the deaths of their Green Haven.
-Asoka lashes out - how could Min possibly understand how they feel?
 Min responds by telling Asoka the story of her parents, and how her father Amadou, who was born in an Underground City ruled by a terrible tyrant, lost his parents and nearly everyone he knew and loved in the effort to overthrow the tyrant.
 Amadou once dreamed of becoming a space explorer, but is now a wanted criminal with a bounty on his head because he killed the tyrant ruler of his home city, so there is no way he can leave the safety of asylum with the Automata.
 Min tells Asoka of her dream to become a space explorer in her father's stead, by applying to the International Space Exploration Corps via the Space Asylum Program, and encourages Asoka to do the same, reasoning that if Asoka wants to help the Biononymous fight the **WORLD GOV**, they don't need this alliance with the Automata - much more useful would be to go into orbit and learn more about the Orbiters, the principle actors in the **WORLD GOV**.
 Convinced, Asoka vows to get to the ISE Corps no matter what it takes.

 ## Dream, the last: Comma, not a Period